greg-raven/Department-21/_posts/2009-11-06-drugs-for-women.md

 **MENICILLIN**

 Potent anti-boy-otic for older women.
-Increases resistance to such lethal lines as, “You make me want to be a better person…Can we get naked now?”
+Increases resistance to such lethal lines as, “You make me want to be a better person … Can we get naked now?”

 **BUYAGRA**